greta-dev/greta/tests/testthat/_snaps/variables.md

 # variable() errors informatively

+    Code
+      variable(upper = NA)
+    Condition
+      Error in `initialize()`:
-    lower and upper must be numeric
-    lower has class: numeric
+      ! lower and upper must be numeric lower has class: numeric
       lower has length: 1
       upper has class: logical
       upper has length: 1

 ---

+    Code
+      variable(upper = head)
+    Condition
+      Error in `initialize()`:
-    lower and upper must be numeric
-    lower has class: numeric
+      ! lower and upper must be numeric lower has class: numeric
       lower has length: 1
       upper has class: function
       upper has length: 1

 ---

+    Code
+      variable(lower = NA)
+    Condition
+      Error in `initialize()`:
-    lower and upper must be numeric
-    lower has class: logical
+      ! lower and upper must be numeric lower has class: logical
       lower has length: 1
       upper has class: numeric
       upper has length: 1

 ---

+    Code
+      variable(lower = head)
+    Condition
+      Error in `initialize()`:
-    lower and upper must be numeric
-    lower has class: function
+      ! lower and upper must be numeric lower has class: function
       lower has length: 1
       upper has class: numeric
       upper has length: 1

 ---

+    Code
+      variable(lower = 0:2, upper = 1:2)
+    Condition
+      Error in `initialize()`:
-    incompatible dimensions: 3x1, 2x1
+      ! incompatible dimensions: 3x1, 2x1

 ---

+    Code
+      variable(lower = 1, upper = 1)
+    Condition
+      Error in `initialize()`:
-    upper bounds must be greater than lower bounds lower is: 1
+      ! upper bounds must be greater than lower bounds lower is: 1
       upper is: 1

 # constrained variable constructors error informatively